herbiebradley/herbiebradley.github.io/about.md

 # About
 <!-- {% marginfigure_left 'mn-id-whatever' 'assets/img/portrait_photo.jpg' 'Herbie Bradley<br>Test' %} -->

-I am a 2nd year PhD student at the University of Cambridge in the [Cambridge Applied Machine Learning Lab](https://caml-lab.com/) in the Department of Engineering with the [AI4ER PhD programme][ai4er].
+I am a 3rd year PhD student at the University of Cambridge in the [Cambridge Applied Machine Learning Lab](https://caml-lab.com/), Department of Engineering with the [AI4ER PhD programme][ai4er].

+I build evaluations for frontier AI systems at the UK AI Safety Institute.

 Throughout 2022 and 2023 I was a researcher at [EleutherAI](https://www.eleuther.ai/) & [CarperAI](http://carper.ai/) working on large language models, including the design and development of [OpenELM](https://github.com/CarperAI/OpenELM), a framework for the generation of diverse and high-quality synthetic data with LLMs.

 My research interests are primarily related to large language models, including reinforcement learning from human feedback (RLHF), open-endedness with LLMs, interpretability, evaluations, AI governance, and more.
-For a list of publications see my [Semantic Scholar profile](https://www.semanticscholar.org/author/Herbie-Bradley/2070768742).
+For a list of publications see my [Google Scholar](https://scholar.google.com/citations?user=oQ0HzPcAAAAJ&hl=en) or [Semantic Scholar](https://www.semanticscholar.org/author/Herbie-Bradley/2070768742) profiles.

-You can follow me on [Twitter][80aa55fa], where I mostly retweet interesting research in machine learning along with the work of myself and my colleagues.
+You can follow me on [Twitter][80aa55fa], where I mostly retweet interesting research in machine learning along with the work of myself and my collaborators.

   [ai4er]: https://ai4er-cdt.esc.cam.ac.uk/ "AI for the study of Environmental Risks CDT"
   [62521714]: {{ site.url }}/assets/pdfs/HerbieBradleyCV.pdf "Herbie Bradley CV"